 Synergy is defined as the interaction of two or more variables resulting in a combined effect greater than the sum of the separate parts.
 A typical example is Media and promotions synergy where the impact of promotions is expected to be enhanced when the latter is adequately advertised.

 Capturing and estimating synergy is crucial for marketing measurement.
-In fact, media, marketing, seasonal and external factors, which are usually the key ingredients of any MMM project, are expected to interact with one another and create synergy.
+In fact, media, marketing, seasonal and external factors, which are usually the key ingredients of any Marketing Mix Modeling project, are expected to interact with one another and create synergy.

 Marketing measurement has therefore to evolve to take into consideration these interactions and estimate it accurately using multiplicative models as opposed to linear models.